Fr0sT-Brutal/awesome-pascal/README.md

 ## General Libraries ##
 *Big general-purpose libraries*

+* [JCL](https://github.com/project-jedi/jcl).
+Set of thoroughly tested and fully documented utility functions and non-visual classes which can be instantly reused in your Delphi and C++ Builder projects.
+The library is grouped into several categories such as Strings, Files and I/O, Security, Math and many, many more.

-* [JVCL](http://sourceforge.net/projects/jvcl).
+* [JVCL](https://github.com/project-jedi/jvcl).
 Library of over 600 Delphi components developed by "Project JEDI" members.
 // *GUI, algorithms, classes, API headers etc.*

 * [Alcinoe](http://sourceforge.net/projects/alcinoe).
 Components suite for Delphi.